MarcoPon/BlockHashLoc/README.md

 ```

 Now we put both the JPEGs in a floppy disk image that have gone trough various cycles of files updating and deleting.
-At this point the BHL files could be kept somewhere else (another disk media, online storage, etc.).
-Or put in the same image after being encoded in one or more [SeqBox](https://github.com/MarcoPon/SeqBox) recoverable container(s) - because, obviously, there's no use in making BHL files if they can be lost too.
+At this point the BHL files could be kept somewhere else (another disk, some online storage, etc.), or put in the same disk image after being encoded in one or more [SeqBox](https://github.com/MarcoPon/SeqBox) recoverable container(s) - because, obviously, there's no use in making BHL files if they can be lost too.
 As a result the data is laid out like this:

 ![Disk Layout](http://i.imgur.com/3MUOAjk.png)

 The photos are in green, and the two SBX files in blue.
-Then with an hex editor with zap the first system sectors and the FAT (in red), making the disk image unreadable!
+Then with an hex editor we zap the first system sectors and the FAT (in red), making the disk image unreadable!
 Time for recovery!

 We start with the free (GPLV v2+) [PhotoRec](http://www.cgsecurity.org/wiki/PhotoRec), which is the go-to tool for these kind of jobs.
 Parameters are set to "Paranoid : YES (Brute force enabled)" & "Keep corrupted files : Yes", to search the entire data area.